Dreamersoul/administrate-field-active_storage/README.md

 # Administrate::Field::ActiveStorage
 ![rails](https://img.shields.io/badge/rails-%3E%3D5.2.0-red.svg)

 ## Things To Know:
-- to preview pdf files you need to install `mupdf` or `Poppler`.
+- To preview pdf files you need to install `mupdf` or `Poppler`.
-- to preview video files you need to install `ffmpeg`.
+- To preview video files you need to install `ffmpeg`.

 ## How To Use:
 Add `administrate-field-active_storage` to your Gemfile:

 ```ruby